 1. Database Records Boundary Test

-It’s common for an embedded system to be used in data logging applications.
+It’s for an embedded system to be used in data logging applications.
 This usually involves storing hundreds of thousands of records and supporting online retrieval.
-It’s also common for applications to retain records securely in offline mode.
+It’s also for applications to retain records securely in offline mode.
 In some cases, like a payment machine, missing records can cause major massive problems for clients.

 There is no excuse for not pushing the limits of your embedded system’s data storing capability during the development stage.
 Prepare for unforeseen circumstances by examining what happens to your embedded system when the database is full or overlapping with the memory starting address.